Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

-As new substances hit the market (and old ones return), it can be hard to stay informed.
-Here are five risky drugs on the rise in 2020.
+As new substances hit the market and old ones return, it can be hard to stay informed.
+Here are five street drugs on the rise.

 No matter how many new street drugs hit the market, it seems there’s always another on the horizon.
-Between semi-legal “supplements,” powerful synthetics, and drugs that find their way to dealers from the doctor’s office, it’s not always easy to recognize dangerous additions to the landscape.
-To help you stay informed, here are five emerging drugs (and some returnees) to be aware of.
+Moreover, between semi-legal “supplements” and misused prescriptions, it’s not always easy to recognize a drug as dangerous.
+The Covid-19 pandemic has complicated the landscape by increasing the number of people seeking an escape through drugs.
+To help you stay informed, here are five emerging substances (and some returnees) to be aware of.

 Also called: Gravel, Zombie Drug, Bath Salts